 Marriott Gold Elite status is attainable when you spend $35,000 on purchases each account year.
 With your Marriott Bonvoy Boundless, you are given automatic Silver Elite Status each account anniversary year as long as you are a cardmember.
 That’s a win because Silver Elite members are credited with a 10% bonus on base points earned during every stay.
 Other perks like a dedicated guest service line and late checkouts are included, too.
 You can also get up to 15 elite night credits every calendar year.

 New cardholders can earn 3 Free Nights (each night valued up to 50,000 points) after qualifying purchases, plus 10x total points on eligible purchases in select categories.

 Learn more: Hotel Rewards Credit Cards

 IHG Premier vs. Marriott Bonvoy Boundless Night Award Earnings

-If you earn that bonus that comes with the IHG Rewards Club Premier credit card, that is enough for 28 reward nights at a Category 1 hotel (plus the bonus extra Reward Night).
+If you earn that bonus that comes with the IHG Rewards Club Premier credit card, that is enough for 25 reward nights at a Category 1 hotel (plus the bonus extra Reward Night).
 Plus there’s that fourth reward night when you stay four nights in a row.

 Stays at Marriott Hotels can cost as little as 7,500 per night.
 Points collected per dollar spent is lower than the IHG Premier card, though, so rewards won’t stack up as fast unless you aren’t using either card for hotel stays very often.